theOtherLuke/nordlynx-router/debian/readme.md

 These steps have been altered from the original Debian version to use packages that play nice with Ubuntu.
 These same steps should work on plain Debian.

-## Start with a fresh Ubuntu 24.04 install.
+## Start with a fresh Debian 12 install.
 I use lxc containers on Proxmox.
 VM or bare metal shoul be similar.

 Machine recommendations: